North Conway, NH Weather Sure is Funky

 As a local, my opinion is that everything about North Conway weather is unusual!

-Folks that travel long and far to vacation in North Conway always ask why uslocals stay here instead of migrating to a warmer climate.
+Folks that travel long and far to vacation in North Conway wonder why we tough out the winters instead of migrating to a warmer climate.
 We love it here and think the weather in North Conway is fabulous during all four seasons!

-Stay tuned and read on for 5 funky facts (plus a few opinions) about the weather in North Conway, NH.
+Stay tuned and read on for 5 funky facts (plus a few opinions) about North Conway, NH weather.

-1. The Worst Weather on Earth - Mt Washington
+The Worst North Conway, NH Weather - Mt Washington

 In 1934, a wind gust of 231 miles per hour was recorded by a weather observer stationed at the peak of Mount Washington.
 To put that into perspective, an F5 tornado is about that wind speed!